Hyperactive Learning (HAL) for Data-Driven Interatomic Potentials: Methods

 The parameters of linear ACE models are fitted by solving a linear regression problem.
 The associated squared loss function $L(\mathbf{c})$ to be minimised over configurations $R$ in training set $\boldsymbol{R}$ with corresponding (DFT) observations for energy $\mathscr{E}_{R}$, forces $\mathscr{F}_{R}$ is

 where $w_{E}$ and $w_{F}$ are weights specifying the relative importance of the DFT observations.
 When fitting materials a third term is added $w_{V} | V(\mathbf{c}; R) - \mathcal{V}_{R} |^{2}$ referring to the virial stress components of the configuration $R$.
-This minimisation problem can be recast in the standard form
+This minimisation problem can be recast in the generic form

-where $\mathbf{\Psi}$ is the design matrix and $\mathbf{y}$ collects the observations to which the parameters are fitted.
-Here, we also added a Tychonov regularisation with regularisation parameter $\eta>0$ which is commonly determined through a model selection criterion such as cross-validation.
+where \mse{\remove{$\mathbf{\Psi}$}$\mathbf{\Psi} \in \mathbb{R}^{N_{\rm obs}\times N_{\rm basis}}$} is the design matrix and \mse{the observation vector}\mse{\remove{$\mathbf{y}$}$\mathbf{y}\in \mathbb{R}^{N_{\rm obs}}$} collects the observations to which the parameters are fitted. \mse{Entries in the design matrix and the observations vector corresponding to force observations and observations of virials are scaled by a factor of $w_E/w_F$ and $w_V/w_F$, respectively, to account for the relative weighting of the penalty terms in \eqref{eq:lsq}.} Here, we also added a Tychonov regularisation with regularisation parameter $\eta>0$ which is commonly determined through a model selection criterion such as cross-validation.